FlyMandi/FlyMandi/README.md

 ![top langs](https://github-readme-stats.vercel.app/api/top-langs/?username=FlyMandi&langs_count=9)

 Platforms listed below never include macOS because I have no interest in acquiring it to verify compatibility.
-In principle however, if `Windows + Linux` is specified, you can try your luck with building the project on macOS so long as the APIs/SDKs are supported.
+In principle however, if `Windows + Linux` is specified, nothing is stopping you from trying your luck with building the project on macOS.

 # List of projects:
 | Name & Hyperlink                                                  | Type                  | Languages           | APIs                    | Platforms         | Status            |